-My research seeks to understand the implicit social cognitive mechanisms guiding how people process information.
-Specifically, my research revolves around how people preferentially and uniquely process threats to physical harm.
-I have developed a theoretical model, the Dual Implicit Process Model, that integrates threat and social cognitive literatures to explicate a speed and strength difference between the implicit processing of threats versus all other classes of stimuli.
-The model offers a number of testable insights for various fields of study involving both threat responses and later (but still automatic) evaluative processing.
-For example, I have current lines of research of that explore the unique role of threat versus valence in underlying certain types of prejudice.
-I also apply this same threat/valence division to other exploring phenomena where a functional distinction is plausible, including, for example, phobias, intimate partner violence, and even suicide.
+My research seeks to understand how people process information, particularly threatening information, and how the unique processing of threatening information affects judgments and behaviors.
+I have developed a theoretical model that integrates threat and social cognitive literatures to offer a number of testable insights for various fields of study involving both threat responses and later (but still automatic) evaluative processing.
+For example, I have current lines of research of that explore the unique role of threat in underlying certain types of racial prejudice and bias.
+The threat/valence distinction is also being applied to other exploring phenomena where a functional distinction is plausible, including, for example, phobias, intimate partner violence, and even suicide.

 If you are considering applying, please send me an email first at firstname.lastname@example.org.
 Also, please visit the links below for more information regarding deadlines, admission requirements, and the application process.